 There are some obvious advantages to use astrometry from space, of high precision and accuracy, with a single instrument and data reduction performed directly in a fundamental stellar catalogue.
 All these are provided by the Gaia satellite, telescope and mission.
 On the other hand the programmatic of the Gaia observations is not adapted to SSO, but imposed by the scanning law of the satellite.
-Given the orbital elements and absolute magnitude of the asteroids (or comets) from e.g. the astorb database, one can compute the set of observations for any asteroid (or comet, similarly) and their apparent magnitude.
 Since most of Gaia asteroids are well known objects, we will be able to derive orbit improvements from ordinary least squares techniques involving only Gaia observations within the DPAC consortium.
 We can then perform a variance analysis of the system of equations' inversion and get the formal precisions of all unknown parameters estimation.

 The astrometric precision is-depending on the target's magnitude-of the order of 1 mas and better.
 Given such unprecedented astrometric precision available for the observations of Solar System, big improvements are expected in orbit refinement, so that small effects and perturbations on the orbits can be detected, dynamical or physical parameters estimated such as mass of asteroids (Mouret et al. 2007), and models tested.
 In particular, small additional acceleration due to GR is affecting all orbits of SSOs, and mostly this of eccentric orbits close to the Sun.
 Thus Near Earth Objects (asteroids and comets) are particularly good test particles for the purpose of testing the General Relativity in the Solar System.
-It is well known that both the Sun quadrupole J_2 and GR imply an advance of the perihelion of the orbit that can hardly be separated from the observation of one single target, such as Mercury, alone.
-Gaia will provide observations of bout 2000 NEOs and will yield a simultaneous determination of both J_2 and PPN β .
-The order of precision obtained 10^{-4} for β , 10^{-8} for J_2 , are not much better than current estimates but completely independent of other modelling (Nordvedt, Sun interior, ...) or assumption on one of the parameters.
+It is well known that both the Sun quadrupole $J_2$ and GR imply an advance of the perihelion of the orbit that can hardly be separated from the observation of one single target, such as Mercury, alone.
+Gaia will provide observations of bout 2000 NEOs and will yield a simultaneous determination of both $J_2$ and PPN $\beta$ .
+The order of precision obtained $10^{-4}$ for $\beta$ , $10^{-8}$ for $J_2$ , are not much better than current estimates but completely independent of other modelling (Nordvedt, Sun interior, ...) or assumption on one of the parameters.
 Besides of these test of GR combined with the measure of Sun dynamical flattening, one will be able to test a possible variation of the gravitational constant.
 Moreover, since all SSO positions will be derived directly in the optical ICRF realised by the Gaia QSOs, a direct link between the dynamical and kinematical non-rotating frames will be established.
-This will put the ecliptic and equinox within the ICRF, and also test a possible rotation rate at the μ as/year level (Hestroffer 2010).
+This will put the ecliptic and equinox within the ICRF, and also test a possible rotation rate at the $\mu$ as/year level (Hestroffer 2010).